JosiahR89/Bootcamp-Project-2/README.md

 **Table 4 : Us_Census_Data**
 * Read from source to Pandas Dataframe
 * The original table had 150+ columns
-* Removed Records with for State Totals as they are reduntant
+* Removed records with for State Totals as they are reduntant
-* State totals can be calculated from county information
+* state totals can be calculated from county information
 * Created Fips_County Field using State and County Fields that were both stored seperately as integers
-    * Converted state and county fields from int to str
+    * converted state and county fields from int to str
-    * Added leading zeros to State and County get the format required for fips_county
+    * added leading zeros to State and County get the format required for fips_county
-    * Concatenated state and county to make County_Fips Code that follows the Fips_County format
+    * concatenated state and county to make County_Fips Code that follows the Fips_County format
-* Created final dataframe with selected fields
+* created final dataframe with selected fields
     * 'fips','POPESTIMATE2016','POPESTIMATE2017','POPESTIMATE2018','POPESTIMATE2019',
     'POPESTIMATE2020', 'BIRTHS2016','BIRTHS2017','BIRTHS2018','BIRTHS2019','BIRTHS2020',
     'DEATHS2016','DEATHS2017','DEATHS2018','DEATHS2019','DEATHS2020'